datastax/ruby-driver/README.md

 Read more about CQL3 in the [CQL3 syntax documentation](https://github.com/apache/cassandra/blob/cassandra-1.2/doc/cql3/CQL.textile) and the [Cassandra query documentation](http://www.datastax.com/docs/1.2/cql_cli/querying_cql).

-# Cassandra 2.0

-Cassandra 2.0 introduced a new version of the native protocol with some new features like argument interpolation in non-prepared statements, result set cursors, a new authentication mechanism and the `SERIAL` consistency.
-These features are not yet supported, but the driver will work with Cassandra 2.0 using the earlier protocol.
-Support for all of the features of the new protocol is being worked on.
-If there is a particular feature that you would want to see implemented, open an issue and describe your use case.
-This helps with prioritizing what should be implemented first.

 # Troubleshooting

 ## I get "connection refused" errors